 How do I decide between webmail and doing it offline?

-emails the idea of locking them away on one computer just seems weird
+idea of locking them away on one computer just seems weird when you want

-when you want to send and receive emails on your phone and tablet as
+to send and receive emails on your phone and tablet as well as computers.

-me in Phuket" emails to your friends.
-I use quite complex passwords and
+emails to your friends.
+I use quite complex passwords and 2 step

-2 step verification (Gmail and Yahoo) so I need to put in a code texted
+verification (Gmail and Yahoo) so I need to put in a code texted to my

 In that diagram our yahoo webmail is just used as a secondary account